 Efficient air cargo service

 Basel Area’s airport, EuroAirport, is home to over 120 companies.
 Among them are FedEx, TNT, DHL, Air France Cargo, UPS, and Swiss Post.
 The airport offers a GMP-certified freight hall and a temperature-controlled cargo terminal certified by IATA as a Center of Excellence for Independent Validators (CEIV) in pharmaceutical logistics.
 This certificate reinforces the airport’s position as a reliable partner for the rapid, consistent and efficient storage and transportation of temperature-sensitive pharmaceutical products worldwide.

 Thanks to the Basel Rhine ports, companies have direct access to the sea and can ship their products to and from Basel fast and with global reach.
 Containers can reach Rotterdam within three days and be shipped from there all over the world.
 The Basel Area is a crucial hub for logistics in Switzerland, handling a huge amount of foreign trade flows in terms of weight and value.
-About 30% of Switzerland’s imports along with 666,481 tons of food and produce per annum.
+About 30% of Switzerland’s handling volume and value can be attributed to this region.

 A train leaves from the Basel Area nearly every half-hour to all major Swiss cities like Zurich (including the Zurich International Airport), Bern, Lausanne and Geneva, as well as economic centers on the river Rhine (i.e. Freiburg, Karlsruhe and Strasbourg).
 And Europe’s leading metropolitan and capital cities such as Frankfurt, Paris and Milano can be reached easily and conveniently in a few hours on a high-speed train.